 A smart, funny, grown-up cartoon series conceived, produced, and directed by Cie Peterson.

-When groovy actress Miranda Davis slides headlong into unforeseen debt and an unrelenting debt collector, she sets out to rescue herself armed only with spunk, a can-do gal pal, and a starry-eyed scheme to spin the mundane into the must watch!
+When groovy actress Miranda Davis slides headlong into unforeseen debt and an unrelenting debt collector, she determines to rescue herself armed only with spunk, a can-do gal pal, and a starry-eyed scheme to spin the mundane into the must watch!

 Cartoon reality TV . . . reality TV just got a whole lot smarter.